Between (TV series): Inside Between

 In addition, season 2 includes an after-show web component called Inside Between, hosted by Angelina LeDrew-Bonvarlez and Nicole Stamp and streaming live (then remaining available) on CityTV.com's Between page, directly following each TV episode's initial broadcast on City.

 Broadcast

 Per the collaboration deal, the series airs terrestrially on City, and streams on Shomi in Canada and Netflix internationally.
 It is the first series originating from Canada to air on Netflix from its inception.

-Episodes air on a week by week basis on City, on Thursdays at 8 pm Eastern Time.
+Episodes aired on a week by week basis on City, on Thursdays at 8 pm Eastern Time.
 During season 1, they were later added on week by week basis on Netflix, for international viewing at 11:30 pm Eastern.
 Season 1 was added to Netflix's Canadian service one year after its Shomi debut.
 For season 2, all six episodes were released on Netflix on July 1, 2016, outside Canada.